typesense/typesense-website/docs-site/content/guide/install-typesense.md

   </template>
 </Tabs>

+For macOS running on Intel:
+- The config file is at `/usr/local/etc/typesense/typesense.ini`
+- Logs are under `/usr/local/var/log/typesense/`
+- Data dir is under `/usr/local/var/lib/typesense/`

+For macOS running on Apple silicon:
 - The default API key is `xyz` and the default port is `8108`
 - The config file is at `/opt/homebrew/etc/typesense/typesense.ini`
 - Logs are under `/opt/homebrew/var/log/typesense/`